TranDatDT/n-queens-simulated-annealing/README.md

-This is my homework.
-I used Python and the Simulated Annealing algorithm to solve the n-queens problem.
+Solve the n-queens problem with Python and Simulated Annealing algorithm.